 Although a senior may be in great health now, the future prospects for needing specialized care as we age should be considered in long-term planning.
-Rome is well known for its regional medical facilities, particularly Floyd Medical Center, Redmond Regional Medical Center, and the Harbin Clinic.
-Partnering with these facilities for physician development and medical education is the Northwest Georgia Clinical Campus of The Medical College of Georgia, which is part of Georgia Health Sciences University.
+Rome is well known for its regional medical communities, particularly Floyd Medical Center, Redmond Regional Medical Center, and the Harbin Clinic.
+Partnering with these communities for physician development and medical education is the Northwest Georgia Clinical Campus of The Medical College of Georgia, which is part of Georgia Health Sciences University.

 Make Riverwood and Rome GA Your New Home

 Sold yet?
 We aim to win you over.
 Call us at 706-235-0807 to set up a tour of Riverwood and learn more about what our community, and the larger Rome community, have to offer.